Sarah Ioannides: Personal life

-Ioannides has been married to Scott Hartman, a trombonist and professor at Yale University, since 2005.
-They have three children, a daughter, Audrey, and twins Elsa and Karl, born in 2008 and 2010.
-The family spent a decade splitting their time between three states while Ioannides was music director of El Paso Symphony, Spartanburg Philharmonic Orchestra and Symphony Tacoma.
+Ioannides married Scott Hartman, a trombonist and professor at Yale University, in 2005.
+They have three children.
+The family spent a decade dividing their time amongst three states while Ioannides was music director of the El Paso Symphony, Spartanburg Philharmonic Orchestra, and Symphony Tacoma.
 Ioannides is a distance runner and has run several half marathons.
-Ioannides is a descendant of the Maltese family and the eighth generation of violinists, composers and conductors, which includes composer Antonio Nani.
+Ioannides is a descendant of the Maltese family and the eighth generation of violinists, composers, and conductors, which includes composer Antonio Nani.